zingale/phy504/_sources/functionals.rst.txt

 .. tip::

-   We can also use a lambda function with the same interface, e.g.,
+   We can also use :ref:`lambdafunctions` with the same interface, e.g.,

    .. code:: c++